devanshj/rxjs-from-emitter/docs/solving-some-from-event-flaws.md

 # Problems

-Okay, let's face it `fromEvent`'s types aren't great.
-Which is fair because when it's types were first written, TypeScript didn't had feature to make it cool.

-But now we have those abilities now.
-We now make it better.
-But first I want to point things that `fromEvent` got wrong.
+Apart from not being type-safe, there are some things that `fromEvent` got wrong on a more design-level.
+They are as follows &ndash;

-I may come across as someone picking on RxJS or it's types.
+Also, I may come across as someone picking on RxJS or it's types.
 Absolutely not, I love RxJS and am grateful to the smart and selfless folks working on it.
-I'm criticizing only to show how `fromEmitter` is better.
+I'm criticizing only to show how `fromEmitter` is solving these problems.

 ## The way `fromEvent` checks if the first argument passed is an emitter or not is incorrect